Student Clubs and Activities

 Rachel Erickson, (231) 348-2246

 The Middle School volleyball team is a group of hard working individuals with a variety of abilities, experiences and backgrounds coming together to play a sport we all love.
-Middle school is a great time for students to find new passions and volleyball is a great way to stay active, make new friends and to become a team player.
-We challenge and inspire each other to follow Petoskeys full value agreement.
-Work as a team.
-Speak up.
-And be safe.
+Middle school is a great time for students to find new passions, and volleyball is a great way to stay active, make new friends and to become a team player.
+We challenge and inspire each other to follow the Full Value Agreement: Work as a team, Speak up, and Be Safe.

 Contact: Dana Pinney, (231) 348-2289